 - Preheat oven to 450 degrees.

-- Grease and flour a 12 cup muffin pan (I use Pam baking spray-it already has flour in it and so much easier!)
+- Grease and flour a 12-cup muffin pan well (I use baking spray with the flour already in it).

-- In a medium-size bowl, beat eggs slightly.
+- In a medium-size bowl, beat the eggs with a whisk or whisk attachment in a stand mixer.

-- Fill 12 muffin cups evenly with batter.
+- Immediately fill 12 muffin cups evenly with batter.

 - Bake at 450 degrees for 20 minutes.